 Inscriptions and Symbolism

 Mamluk metalwork is marked by the prominence of Arabic calligraphy.
 Inscriptions typically include the patron’s name and titles, honorific epithets, and Quranic blessings.
 For example, common inscriptions read "Glory to our master the Sultan" (‘izza li-mawlana al-sultan) or invoke "Perpetual glory, increasing prosperity" (‘izz da’im wa iqbal za’id).
+These phrases were not just decorative; they actively conferred baraka (blessing) upon the owner and the user of the object.
 The writing style is almost always a large, bold thuluth script, often arranged in horizontal bands that circle the object.
 These bands not only convey meaning but also serve as a primary decorative element, creating a rhythm of lines and curves.

 The calligraphy is paired with arabesque scrolls and geometric interlace.
 The arabesque is an endlessly flowing vine, leaf, and tendril pattern that symbolizes the infinite creativity of God.
 The geometric interlace often forms star patterns—six-pointed, eight-pointed, or twelve-pointed—that reflect the mathematical and cosmic order of the universe.
 In metalwork, these patterns are carved in low relief and then filled with silver inlay, making them shimmer against the darker brass background.